buzzcode42/personal-site/README.md

   - e.g - Branch name is bug/bw-(number)
 - Once done push your branch to origin and submit a PR to the Develop branch for review 😘

-## All Rights Reserved for Creative Labs & Co.
+## All Rights Reserved for Fernando dos Santos.